notfoundry/Mandate/README.md

 ```
 To describe the different kinds of arguments:
   * **@AutoFlag** decribes an flag that does not require an operand.
 These flags are configurable with the *ifdef* and *elsedef* elements in the *AutoFlag* annotation to define what the input to parse for these parameters should be if the flag is present or missing, but special behavior exists for boolean types (which only have two possible values).
   *  **@UserFlag** describes a flag that requires an operand to be provided by the user.
 In most cases, *UserFlag*s and *Optional* arguments can be used interchangably as they both serve the same purpose.
-However. *UseFlag*s have access to their *elsedef* element describing specifically what to parse for the parameter.
+However. *UserFlag*s have access to their *elsedef* element describing specifically what to parse for the parameter if the flag is not present.

   *Notes: the definitions for flags always implicitly have a '-' prepended to them, so passing the example flag for having a message in capitals as described above can be done as "-c" or "--caps".
   Furthermore, all flags have an "xor" element that can descibe flags that cannot be present along with the flag declaring the xor*